quicwg/base-drafts/draft-ietf-quic-tls.md

 The HKDF-Expand-Label function defined in TLS 1.3 MUST be used for Initial packets even where the TLS versions offered do not include TLS 1.3.

-The secrets used for protecting Initial packets changes when a server sends a Retry packet to use the connection ID value selected by the server.
+The secrets used for protecting Initial packets change when a server sends a Retry packet to use the connection ID value selected by the server.
 The secrets do not change when a client changes the Destination Connection ID it uses in response to an Initial packet from the server.